MicrosoftDocs/Viva/WorkplaceAnalytics/Use/privacy-settings.md

 Use this setting to control whether to show or hash subject lines in [Meeting query](../tutorials/meeting-queries.md) results, which, by default, are *not* shown.

 If you select **Yes** for **Hash subject lines**, they are converted to a hashed value (a system-generated number), so the text in unreadable in any queries.
 You can still create meeting queries that include subject-line terms, such as for meeting attributes.
 However, you won't be able to see a list of meetings that show the subject lines.
-(After you make this setting, it takes effect after about ten minutes and it affects data that has already been processed.)
+(After you make this setting, it can take up to ten minutes for your change to take effect.
+After the change does take effect, it affects data that Workplace Analytics has already processed.)

 For example, you could run a query with the subject-line keyword "All-hands."
 Based on the attributes you include in the query, the results could show data with that subject line, including the number of meetings, the length and size of the meetings, and so on.
 However, you could not get a specific list of all the meetings with the subject line "All-hands" (a row for each all-hands meeting).